Guest blogging—sometimes also known as guest posting—involves contributing blog posts to other blogs, in return for exposure to their audience.

 - When published on well-known, authoritative blogs, gaining credibility and authority.

-- Gaining one or more links back to their website from an often more authoritative blog, attracting direct traffic and a potential ranking and traffic boost for their own website on search engines.
+- Gaining one or more links back to their website from an often more authoritative blog, attracting direct traffic and a potential ranking and traffic boost for their own website on search engines—though it should be noted that Google generally aims to discount this type of backlink.

-- Attracting leads, either directly via a relevant opt-in offer, where permitted, in the bio box, or indirectly through visitors who click through and opt-in (including via retargeting ads).
+- Attracting leads, either directly via a relevant opt-in offer, where permitted, in the bio box, or indirectly through visitors who click through and opt-in (including via remarketing ads).

 Most blogs require their guest authors to submit unique content only.
 This helps to maximize the search engine traffic they attract as a result, which also benefits the author.By guest #blogging, you'll get back links that help Google understand what your own site is about while increasing your authority, all helping your SEO.Click To Tweet